wasiqs-classics/Python-Lectures-Github/Module 2 - Intermediate Topics/009 Functions/README.md

 print(greet("Alice"))  # Output: Hello, Alice!
 ```
 This function `greet` accepts a parameter name, which is used to personalize a greeting.
 The `return` statement outputs a formatted string `Hello, {name}!`.
 When `greet("Alice")` is called, the function replaces `{name}` with `"Alice"`, producing `"Hello, Alice!"`, which is printed.

+NOTE: All the functions must be called to see them in action.

+### Calling a Function
+To call a function, use the function name followed by parenthesis (which may include the arguments).
+In the example above, `greet("Alice")` is when we called the function.
+- We first define a function, this is where we write its code.
+- Then we make use it.
+Its called calling a function.

 ---